 How to transfer Hilton points

-To transfer Hilton points to one of its travel partners, you’ll first need to set your preferred travel partners in your Hilton Honors account.
+To transfer points from the Hilton Honors rewards program to one of its travel partners, you’ll first need to set your preferred travel partners in your Hilton Honors account.
 Navigate to your account preferences and choose the program you want to transfer to from the drop-down list.
 You’ll need to enter your account number to link your two rewards accounts together.

 Once you’ve chosen your transfer partner, go to the Hilton points exchange to complete your transfer.
 Select your rewards partner from the list and check the exchange rate between the two programs.
-If you’re OK with it, hit “next” to choose how many points to send to the other program and complete the exchange.
+If you accept the rate, hit “next” to choose how many points to send to the other program and complete the exchange.

 The bottom line